awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/check-status-instance-refresh.md

 # Check the status of an instance refresh<a name="check-status-instance-refresh"></a>

-You can get the status of an instance refresh for your Auto Scaling group using the console or the AWS CLI\.
+After an instance refresh has begun, you can get its status using the AWS Management Console or AWS CLI\.

 **Tip**
 In the following procedure, you look at the **Instance refresh history**, **Activity history**, and **Instances** sections for the Auto Scaling group\.
 In each, the named columns should already be displayed\.
-To display hidden columns or change the number of rows shown, choose the gear icon on the top right corner of each section to open the preferences modal, update the settings as needed, and choose Confirm\.
+To display hidden columns or change the number of rows shown, choose the gear icon on the top right corner of each section to open the preferences modal\.
+Update the settings as needed and choose **Confirm**\.

 **To check the status of an instance refresh \(console\)**